A preferred choice of next-gen business leaders to take key business decisions.

 Moreover, VR systems allow converting your living room into a theatre hall so that you can get the best-quality cinema experience in the comfort of your home.
 Soon, you will be able to try new clothes without visiting a trial room at the local garments store.

 You might have heard the quote “Data is the new oil” hundreds of times.
 Data has become the backbone of each industry, especially finance, which depends on gleaning information quickly through tables, charts, and graphs.
 Imagine if financial analysts could promptly go through immersive visual representations of financial data.
 It would help monitor changing market trends in real-time and make faster decisions.

-Oculus Rift VR headsets provide compelling 3D representations of factual data that allow financial analysts to visualize their investment portfolios’ crests and troughs.
+Oculus Rift virtual reality headsets provide compelling 3D representations of factual data that allow financial analysts to visualize their investment portfolios’ crests and troughs.
 It enables them to interpret data and understand its underlying implications much more quickly than relying on hand-written reports or boring presentations.

 Do you know that 68% of millennials believe that the way they handle their finances will completely change in the next five years?
 Another intriguing statistic by Millennial Disruption Index tells that 73% of millennials like using financial services from tech companies such as Amazon, Apple, PayPal, and Google instead of traditional banks.

 By adopting VR technology, banks can attract millennials’ attention and increase the range of their financial services.